 - 1. Make safe and competent decisions regarding flight at the Commercial Pilot level. - 2.
 Understand the role of the Commercial Pilot within an airline or corporate flight department. - 3.
 Understand the basic theories of aerodynamics and apply them to the various flight scenarios encountered in the field. - 4.
-Understand and apply aircraft systems knowledge to the various equipment that a Commercial Pilot may manage. - Apply Human Factors, Crew Resource Management, Flight Physiology, and Aeronautical Decision Making concepts to the flight deck environment. - 6.
+Understand and apply aircraft systems knowledge to the various equipment that a Commercial Pilot may manage. - 5.
+Apply Human Factors, Crew Resource Management, Flight Physiology, and Aeronautical Decision Making concepts to the flight deck environment. - 6.
 Recognize potentially hazardous atmospheric conditions and assess risk of flight in various weather scenarios. - 7.
 Understand and navigate the U.S. National Airspace system safely though use of all available resources. - 8.
 Understand and apply the fundamentals of instructing.
 Perform practice flight instruction sessions with beginning students. - 9.
 Display professionalism, good demeanor, and attitude within the role of the Flight Instructor. - 10.
-Understand the role and responsibilities of a Flight Instructor. - 11.
-Apply strong communication, organization, and interpersonal skills for success within the airline, corporate, or post-secondary education environment.
+Understand the role and responsibilities of a Flight Instructor. - Apply strong communication, organization, and interpersonal skills for success within the airline, corporate, or post-secondary education environment

-- Meet aviation course pre-requisites for FAA medical certification, English language use, U.S. citizenship, or TSA screening. - Matriculate into the program. - Satisfactorily complete all degree requirements, including General Education and Major Requirements.
+Meet aviation course pre-requisites for FAA medical certification, English language use, U.S. citizenship, or TSA screening.

+- Matriculate into the program. - Satisfactorily complete all degree requirements, including General Education and Major Requirements.

 - CIT 100 Microcomputer Applications

 - COM 101 Public Speaking

 - ENG 110 English Composition I

-- ENG 200 English Composition II/Studies in Literature\\
+- ENG 200 English Composition II/Studies in Literature

 - FYE 100 First Year Experience

 - HUM 100 Introduction to Humanities

-- HUM 115 Introduction to Transfer
+- TRN 115 Introduction to Transfer

 - MAT 145 College Algebra

-- PHY 110 Physics (Algebra-based) I and

-- PHY 111 Physics (Algebra-based) I Lab

-- PHY 115 Physics (Algebra-based) II and
+- PHY 102 Concepts of Physics

-- PHY 116 Physics (Algebra-based) II Lab
+- PHY 103 Concepts of Physics Lab

-- PSY 100 General Psychology\\
+- PSY 100 General Psychology

-- PSY 155 Psychology of Thinking and Learning
+- PSY 155 Psychology of Thinking and Learning Elective - Science with or without Lab